wavemaker/docs/README.md

 4. Visual Studio Code

 ### Other things to have
 5. Login to your GitHub account.
-Sign up, if you do not have already.
+[Sign up](https://github.com/join?), if you do not have an account with GitHub.
 6. See [Markdown cheat sheet](https://guides.github.com/features/mastering-markdown/) to get familiar with the editor.
 7. Become a contributor for WaveMaker Docs for private repo.